If you want to do a repair yourself, without the hassle, here are a couple of kits I have for sale either direct or via ebay.

 Without mains power we no longer need electrical isolation.
 So removal of the rubber mat helps handle the heat.

-I made a second unit, as lots of us have old laptop power supplies and they are available cheaply in second hand shops and ebay.. genuine ones will last many years beyond the life of the laptop usually.This is 3 converters .. the first one generates 12v for the hard disk.
+I made a second unit now based on the first one, as lots of us have old laptop power supplies and they are available cheaply in second hand shops and ebay.. genuine ones will last many years beyond the life of the laptop usually.This is 2 converters .. the first one generates 12v for the hard disk .. second one is identical to the setup above.
 The laptop supply has many different plugs and you may need to cut off the old one and solder on a new one.
 That isn't hard to do.

 And I am happy to supply a suitable plug with the kit.
 This provides solid protection against wrong voltage damaging the hard drive.

 This is simple wiring loom, that allows you to pull out the hard disk.
 And just run the TC.
 Picture coming.. but it will be like the number 1 with a simple power supply and sufficient just to power the board.

 After a disk has died you may want to use your TC just as an airport extreme.
 Check with me as I might be able to do this simply for you.
 It also makes a simple DIY job.

 I open the supply and replace the cable.. they use a 4pin connector.. this works very well.. you can either file the edges of the TC power port just a tiny bit.. hardly notice and the connector will fit through.. join up inside.. it is a bit crude but it works fine.

 Or I can make them cheaper with just a piece of connector strip and screw the terminals in.

 Less sophisticated and not as neat as the full $80 kit but I hope it is cheap enough since a lot of people seem to be after a cheaper solution.